sonix-network/sonix-network/index.md

 The rules are available [here](rules.md).

-IF you are looking for the operations documentation, you can [find it here](ops.md).
+If you are looking for the operations documentation, you can [find it here](ops.md).